againxx/Notes/StudyMethodology/reading_research_papers.md

 4. Read the whole thing, but skip the parts that don't make sense

 ## Questions to Keep in Mind
-1. What did authors try to accomplish?
+1. What did the authors try to accomplish?
 2. What were the key elements of the approach?
 3. What can you use yourself?
 4. What other references do you want to follow?